guscarrian/expressive_furhat/report.md

 Even though the baseline prompt (approach 1) produced the least emotional variation, it also generated the most stable and well-formatted responses.
 Since the rest of the system components depend on the correct JSON formatting in order to work properly, the first approach was chosen as the final version, but keeping in mind that emotional diversity remains limited unless the user provides explicit emotional cues (i.e.: "Answer in an optimistic, hopeful tone").

-## Gesture Generation
+## 3.2.
+Gesture Generation

 The gestures used in this project are a mix of custom-made and built-in gestures.
-The custom-made gestures were designed to represent the different emotional tones that match the style tags supported by Microsft Azure (as introduced in the **LLM Prompting Pipeline** section).
+The custom-made gestures were designed to represent the different emotional tones that match the style tags supported by Microsft Azure (as introduced in [section 3.1.](#31-llm-prompting-pipeline)).
 These gestures are created by combining parameters (LOOK_DOWN_LEFT, BROW_UP_LEFT, NECK_TILT, etc) from Furhat's [BasicParams library](https://docs.furhat.io/deprecated/remote-api#furhat-gesture:~:text=All%20BasicParams%20are%20listed%20here%3A).
 For example, combining SMILE_OPEN, EYE_SQUINT_LEFT, BROW_UP_LEFT, etc, helps create a cheerful expression.
 A total of 20 custom gestures were created, two for each emotional tone (e.g., *cheerfulGestureA*, *cheerfulGestureB*, *sadGestureA*, *sadGestureB*, etc).
 The actor *fhLLMGesture* calls the function *selectGestureByVoiceStyle()*, which takes the selected voice style (i.e., emotional tone) and randomly picks a corresponding gesture from the *emotionGestures* array.

 In addition to these emotion-specific gestures, the system also uses a set of "universal gestures".
 These includes Furhat's built-in gestures (*Blink*, *BrowRaise*, *Smile*) as well as three additional custom gestures (*Happy*, *DoubleNod*, *GazeAway*).
 Universal gestures can be used interchangeably at any moment while Furhat is listening to the user and are not tied to a particular emotional tone.
 Their purpose is to make the interaction feel more natural by creating the illusion that the robot is actively attending rather than remaining still.
 This behavior is handled by the *fhUniversalGestures* actor, which selects a random universal gesture each time the robot enters the listening state.

 # TODO:

-## Voice Synthesis
+## 3.3.
+Voice Synthesis

-## Implementation
+## 4. Implementation

-## Demo
+# 5. Demo
+To demonstrate how the system is intended to behave in an ideal interaction, a demo video[^1] was created showing Furhat performing expressive gestures and switching between different voice styles.

+The demo video presents a scripted conversation designed to showcase the system's full range of expressive behaviours.
+Because it is difficult to reliably trigger every gesture and voice style in a single live interaction with Furhat, the video does not invoke the LLM in real time.
+Instead, it follows a predefined dialogue that intentionally covers all ten emotional tones used in the project: *cheerful, sad, angry, calm, friendly, empathetic, serious, excited, depressed* and *hopeful*.

+Although the interaction is scripted, the robot's spoken lines are actual LLM responses obtained during earlier test sessions.
+The purpose of the video is therefore to show the complete collection of custom gestures and Azure voices in a controlled way, ensuring that each expressive behaviour can be clearly observed.

-## Discussion
+## 6. Discussion
-## Future Work
+## 7. Future Work

+[^1]: The link to the demo video is: https://youtu.be/6dGcileuoZE.